-- 1. Referral for up to thirty hours of professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
-Disciplinary suspension for up to one year.
-Restitution, if appropriate. - 3.
-Any measures short of disciplinary suspension if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the policy. - 4.
+- for up to thirty hours of 1.
+Referral professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension, - 2.
+Disciplinary suspension for up to one year. - 3.
+Restitution, if appropriate. - other restrictions reasonably necessary to enforce the goals implicit in this policy. - 5.
 Referral of the matter to local law enforcement authorities, if appropriate.